gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 request.
 It is thus the main endpoint of an OpenStack installation, so that by giving the URL of the keystone service a client can get all the information it needs to operate on that specific cloud.

+In order to facilitate your understanding during this part we add the definitions of some termins you may want to give a glimpse while we are going on:

+* *User* is a user of OpenStack.
+* *Service catalog* provides a catalog of available OpenStack services with their APIs.
+* *Token* is arbitrary bit of text used to access resources.
+Each token has a scope which describes which resource are accessible with it.
+* *Tenant* A container which is used to group or isolate resources and/or identify objects.
+  Depending on the case a tenant may map to customer, account, organization or project.
+* *Service* is an OpenStack service, such as Compute, Image service, etc.
+* *Endpoint* is a network-accessible address (URL), from where you access an OpenStack service.
+* *Role* is a presonality that an user assumes that enables him to perform a specific set of operations, basically a set of rights and privileges (usually inside a tenant for example).

 Before starting we can quickly check if the remote ssh execution of the commands done in the `all nodes installation`_ section worked